arthurmilliken/masterpattern/secure/content/cloud-upon-sanctuary.md

 > - *The fourth is that of receiving inclinations, without deciding upon acting upon any, as in the condition of passion--[passio](71).*
 > - *The fifth is the capacity for deciding for or against a thing, liberty--[libertas](78).*
 > - *The sixth is that of choice or resolution actually taken--[electio](63).*
-> - *The seventh is the power of givin the object chosen an existence--[voluntas](109).
+> - *The seventh is the power of giving the object chosen an existence--[voluntas](109).
 This seventh power also contains all the others in one figure.*

 > *Now the seven powers of the understanding, like the seven powers of our heart and will, can be ennobled and exalted in a very special manner, when we embrace Jesus Christ, as being the wisdom of God, for the principle of our reason, and His whole life, which was all love, for motive power fo our will.*